IRS Forms

 What goes on Part I, line by line

-List each reportable contribution with the date of transfer, a clear description, the fair market value on that date, your adjusted basis, and the 704(c) method if property is appreciated.
+List each reportable contribution with the date of transfer, a clear description, the fair market value on that date, your adjusted basis, and the 704(c) method if property is appreciated (this goes in column (f), name the method as traditional, traditional with curative allocations, or remedial, and do not leave it blank).
 Enter any gain recognized on transfer, for example for Section 904(f) recapture as applicable.
 When the partnership groups other property on the form, attach a brief supplemental note that cross references your workpapers.
 This helps reviewers track totals and speeds sign off.

 Documentation the reviewer expects to see